 Our total OA underestimations are substantial and reach factors of 2.
 Underestimations for SOA alone by a factor of 10 or more were summarized by Volkamer et al. (2006) and Hodzic et al. (2010) for multiple polluted regions in 3 continents using SOA modules similar to ours.
 Compared to the current state of knowledge our SOA parameterization has too low yields, and is lacking the description of semi-volatile and intermediate volatility species as implemented in e.g. the volatility basis set approach (Donahue et al., 2006; Murphy et al., 2011).
 The particular SOA module used in this work (MADE/SORGAM) has been shown to underpredict SOA formation by about a factor of 10 in the Mexico City region (Fast et al., 2009).
-Thus is it very likely that a strong underprediction of pollution-related SOA is compensated by an overprediction of anthropogenic POA (De Gouw and Jimenez, 2009), to result in a lower underprediction of total OA.
+Thus it is very likely that a strong underprediction of pollution-related SOA is compensated by an overprediction of anthropogenic POA (De Gouw and Jimenez, 2009), to result in a lower underprediction of total OA.
 The comparisons with the AMS deployed in Barcelona/Helsinki further support this hypothesis: these two stations were located within an urban area.
 There, the model overestimates total organics, and attributes the large majority of the mass to primary organics, while the measurements show a major fraction of secondary organics, as is typical of most urban areas (Zhang et al., 2007; Jimenez et al., 2009).
 Furthermore, emissions from forest fires were not included in our simulations, althought it is known that they can be a major OA contributor (e.g. Aiken et al., 2010).
+Emissions of biogenic SOA precursors, and the effectiveness of the conversion pathways, are still in discussion and will also contribute to the discrepancies found.
 Finally, domestic wood burning has been shown to release substantial amounts of OA in wintertime (Alfarra et al., 2007), but also these emissions were not included.
 Work is currently underway to integrate all these recent developments in SOA and emissions modeling in COSMO-ART.